Help for applicants

 - Why is it needed, and how does it fit with your work as a group?

 - Do you know the difference you hope it will make within the community you serve?

-- Is your application for a building or renovation?
+- Is your application for a new building or renovation of an existing one?
 Or is the funding to help with an energy-saving initiative?
 If so, we require you to use Business Energy Scotland’s Energy Efficiency Business Support Service.
 Find out more here.

 - Do you know what it’s going to cost?
 Depending on the value of goods or services, you may need to obtain three quotes for any work required for your project or undertake a tendering process.
 See our Evidencing value for money page to learn more.